kbarbary/sep/README.md

 C Library
 ---------

+_Note: The C library should not yet be considered stable.
+(To my knowledge, no one is using it directly.)_

 **Build:** To build the C library from source, you must have [scons](http://scons.org/) available on your system.
 In the top level directory,